-Ref: 18-5529
+Ref: 18-5545

 AGENDA

-COMMUNITY AFFAIRS COMMITTEE MEETING LEUCADIA WASTEWATER DISTRICT

-Thursday, August 10, 2017 - 9 a.m.
+COMMUNITY AFFAIRS COMMITTEE MEETING LEUCADIA WASTEWATER DISTRICT Tuesday, August 29, 2017 - 9:00 a.m.
 1960 La Costa Avenue, Carlsbad, CA 92009

 - 1. Call to Order

 - 2. Roll Call

 - 3. Public Comment

-- 4. New BusinessA.
-Review the Summer 2017 Newsletter draft text.
+- A. New BusinessA.
+Review the final draft of the Summer 2017 Newsletter.
 (Pages 2-10)

+- B. Community Open House Event Update (verbal)

-- 5. Information ItemsA.
-Facebook Update. (verbal)
+- 5. Information Items None.

 - 6. Directors' Comments

 - 7. General Manager's Comments

 - 8. Adjournment

-Ref: 18-5525

 MEMORANDUM

-Rap for PdB

-DATE:

-August 7, 2017
+DATE: August 24, 2017 \bigcap

-TO:

-Community Affairs Committee
+TO: Community Affairs Committee

-FROM:

-Paul J. Bushee, General Manager
+FROM: Paul J. Bushee, General Manager ac Y. mor

-SUBJECT:

-Summer 2017 Newsletter Draft Text Review
+SUBJECT: Summer 2017 Newsletter Draft Lay out Rev iew

 RECOMMENDATION:

-Staff requests that the Community Affairs Committee (CAC):

-1. Review the draft text for the Summer 2017 Newsletter; and

-2. Discuss and provide direction, as appropriate.
+Staff requests that the Community Affairs Committee (CAC): - 1.
+Review the draft layout for the Summer 2017 Newsletter; and - 2.
+Discuss and provide direction, as appropriate.
 DISCUSSION:

-During June 2017, Rising Tide Partners (RTP) presented a list of story ideas for the summer 2017 newsletter to the CAC and staff for comments.
-RTP and staff have completed the draft newsletter text.
-RTP and staff will present the proposed newsletter text at the CAC meeting.

-Attached please find the draft text for the summer 2017 newsletter for your review.
-Please note, the draft text has been placed in the newsletter layout template.
-Majority of the photos will be updated to their corresponding article.
-Staff requests that the committee review the proposed newsletter text and provide comments as appropriate.
+During June 2017, Rising Tide Partners (RTP) developed a list of story ideas for the Summer 2017 Newsletter.
+During July and August 2017, draft text was prepared and then presented to the CAC and staff for comments.
+Comments by the CAC and staff have been incorporated into the proposed draft newsletter layout.
+RTP and staff will present the proposed newsletter layout at the CAC meeting.
+Attached please find the draft layout for the Summer 2017 Newsletter for your review.
+Staff requests that the committee review the proposed newsletter and provide comments as appropriate.
+Attachment th:PJB

-Attachment

-th:PJB